-As HTML5 is still in evolution phase, it’s early to derive any conclusions, but we have seen an increasing demand from our customers to design tool applications in HTML5 so that in addition to web browsers it can reach to mobile browsers specifically on Safari for iPad users.
+As HTML5 is still in the evolution phase, it’s early to derive any conclusions, but we have seen an increasing demand from our customers to design tool applications in HTML5 so that in addition to web browsers it can reach to mobile browsers specifically on Safari for iPad users.

-They expect to reach wider audience (web as well as mobile users) with just one universal application.
+They expect to reach a wider audience (web as well as mobile users) with just one universal application.
 As now each mobile browsers and web browsers support HTML5, their expectations are reasonable.

 I would like to share what are the results of their analysis: